claudiazi/HeatwaveCalculation/README.md

 1. Downloads the latest data from the KNMI API
 2. Runs the heatwave and coldwave calculations
-3. Is scheduled to run daily to ensure the latest weather data is processed
+3. Is scheduled to run only once to process the weather data

 ### Setting up Airflow